godotengine/godot-website/collections/_article/dev-snapshot-godot-3-1-beta-8.md

 At this stage, we are mostly interested in critical bugs which could be showstoppers in Godot 3.1 stable.
 Yet feel free to report non-critical issues and enhancement proposals that will be worked on once 3.1 has been released.

 **Known issues:**
-- [GH-26301](https://github.com/godotengine/godot/issues/26301) and others: GLES2 projets with ETC textures on Android crash on start
+- [GH-26301](https://github.com/godotengine/godot/issues/26301) and others: GLES2 projects with ETC textures on Android crash on start

 *The illustration picture is a screenshot from the <abbr title="Free and Open Source Software">FOSS</abbr> game *[Tanks of Freedom](https://tof.p1x.in/)* by [P1X](https://p1x.in), initially released in 2015 and continuously updated since then.
 [Source code](https://github.com/w84death/Tanks-of-Freedom) (Godot 2.1), [itch.io](https://w84death.itch.io/tanks-of-freedom).*